ian-IBCIRL/CI-PP1-SunhillPilates/README.md

 Welcome to my Code Institute Portfolio Project 1 covering HTML and CSS - Website for Sunhill Pilates.

-It contains some important information about the project, including Gitpod and the extensions we use.
+It also contains some important information about the project, including Gitpod and the extensions we use.

 The last update to this file was: **12th July, 2022**